 A Coincidence it is a Snake or Serpent?

 Isn’t that interesting?
-Out of all the things in the universe the kundalini is depicted as a serpent.
+Out of all the things in the universe, the kundalini is depicted as a serpent.
 The Bible reads that satan, the adversary, is a serpent.

 In Genesis Ch.
-3:1-5 satan is in the form of a serpent who deceives Eve.
+3:1-5, satan is in the form of a serpent who deceived Eve.
 He described as subtle (or crafty) and tempts Eve with the lie that she will be like gods.
 That sounds awfully similar to what kundalini promises practitioners – to achieve godhood or to become one with the divine.
 Indeed, many yogis often declare themselves to have achieved “self-realization” – the acknowledgment of one’s own unity with Brahman, the “Universal Divine consciousness”.

 The Bible reads in Genesis 3:1-5: